roomacarthur/pcr/README.md

 A very basic, yet refreshing colour palette was picked for PCR, the above colours are used frequently throughout the project with a couple other colours being called for better defined :hover objects and Yes/No butons.
 The colour of #ff0000(Bright RED) was used for the lick button so it would stand out a lot more.

+### Images

+With the first release of PCR we will not be supporting images, but it is something we will be looking into in the future, as it stands our only image is our Favicon which is loaded via our static files.

 # Features

 ## Existing Features

+   - User authentication (sign up, log in, sign out)
+   - Create Posts - Update & Delete
+   - Create Reviews - Update & Delete
+   - Bland yet effective styling.
+   - All Links functional
+   - CRUD functionality available on all content.
+   - Ability to post code snippits.

 ## Future Features

+   - Custom user model for profile customization.
+   - Search bar for users to search through content.
+   - Review up/down vote system
+   - User score, (posts+reviews+likes)

 # Technologies